Things you cannot see in a meteorite

 Rare chemical elements

-Certain chemical elements are much more abundant in meteorites (especially chondrites, i.e., 93% of stony meteorites) than in typical rocks of the earth’s crust.
-Geochemists call these elements siderophile (iron loving) because in meteorites they occur mainly in iron-nickel metal (but also some sulfide minerals).
-These elements include nickel, cobalt, and 8 highly siderophile elements.
+Certain chemical elements are much more abundant in meteorites (especially in chondrites, i.e., 93% of stony meteorites) than in typical rocks of Earth’s crust.
+Geochemists call these elements siderophile (iron loving) because in meteorites they occur mainly in iron-nickel metal (but also in some sulfide minerals).
+Siderophile elements include nickel, cobalt, and 8 highly siderophile elements.
 The HSEs, in decreasing order of abundance, are platinum, ruthenium, palladium, osmium, iridium, rhodium, gold, and rhenium.
 Note that all of these elements occur in concentrations of less than 2 ppm (<2000 ppb) in ordinary chondrites (Table).
 Concentrations are even lower in other types of stony meteorites.
-This low abundance means that you cannot see highly siderophile elements in a meteorite.
+Even in meteorites, all the HSEs are in concentrations much too low to be detected by standard techniques used to analyze rocks, that is, they are below the detection limits (sometimes stated as LOD – limit of detection).
+Special and expensive tests are required to accurately measure HSEs in meteorites.
+The low abundance means that you cannot see highly siderophile elements in a meteorite.
 You might be able to see grains of Fe-Ni metal, but without chemical analysis you cannot conclude that the metal contains any of the highly siderophile elements.
 Note that the relative abundance of the highly siderophile elements is very similar in all ordinary chondrites, e.g., the ratio of Ir to Au (Ir/Au) is typically 2.5 to 3.5.

-As I note elsewhere, hand-held X-ray fluorescence (XRF) analyzers often report the presence of highly siderophile elements in stony meteorites but such reports are always erroneous in that the analyzers cannot “see” any element that occur at such low concentrations.
+As I note elsewhere, hand-held X-ray fluorescence (XRF) analyzers often report the presence of highly siderophile elements in stony meteorites but such reports are always erroneous in that the analyzers cannot actually “see” any element that occurs at such low concentrations.